tomasbjerre/git-changelog-gradle-plugin/README.md

 ## Usage

-There is a complete running example [here](https://github.com/tomasbjerre/git-changelog-gradle-plugin/tree/master/git-changelog-gradle-plugin-example).
+There is a complete running example [here](/git-changelog-gradle-plugin-example) and also with Kotlin DSL [here](/git-changelog-gradle-plugin-example-kotlin).

 There are some more examples in the [build.gradle](https://github.com/tomasbjerre/git-changelog-gradle-plugin/blob/master/git-changelog-gradle-plugin-example/build.gradle).